Design guidelines for Docker extensions

 - Is it easy to get help when needed?

-Use the Docker Material UI Theme and the Docker Extensions Styleguide to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.
+Use the Docker Material UI Themeopen_in_new and the Docker Extensions Styleguideopen_in_new to ensure that your extension feels like it is part of Docker Desktop to create a seamless experience for users.

 Ensure the extension has both a light and dark theme.
-Using the components and styles as per the Docker style guide ensures that your extension meets the level AA accessibility standard..
+Using the components and styles as per the Docker style guide ensures that your extension meets the level AA accessibility standard.open_in_new.

 Ensure that your extension icon is visible both in light and dark mode.